pforret/blog.splashing/_topic/hardware/intel.md

 ---
 # Intel

-Intel Corporation is an American multinational corporation and technology company headquartered in  Santa Clara, California.
-It is the world's largest semiconductor chip manufacturer by revenue, and is one of the developers  of the x86 series of instruction sets, the instruction sets found in most personal computers .
-Incorporated in Delaware, Intel ranked No. 45 in the 2020 Fortune 500 list of the largest United States corporations by total revenue for  nearly a decade, from 2007 to 2016 fiscal years.Intel supplies microprocessors for computer system  manufacturers such as Acer, Lenovo, HP, and Dell.
-Intel also manufactures motherboard chipsets, network interface controllers and integrated  circuits, flash memory, graphics chips, embedded processors and other devices related to  communications and computing.
+Intel Corporation is an American multinational corporation and technology company headquartered in  Santa Clara, California, and incorporated in Delaware.
+Intel is one of the world's largest semiconductor chip manufacturers by revenue and ranked in the  Fortune 500 list of the largest United States corporations by revenue for nearly a decade, from  2007 to 2016 fiscal years, until it was removed from the ranking in 2018.
+In 2020, it was reinstated and ranked 45th, being the 7th-largest technology company in the ranking.
+Intel supplies microprocessors for most manufacturers of computer systems, and is one of the  developers of the x86 series of instruction sets found in most personal computers .

 ## Unsplash photos